pepstock-org/Charba/readme.md

  * change `WrapperPlugin` class in order to be a native `JsType` instead of an exportable one.
  * remove `NativeAdapters` class because not used anymore.
  * change namespaces of `JsType` on native objects in order to be aligned with [J2CL](https://github.com/google/j2cl) and Google Closure requirements.
+ * reduce visibility of some internal values of `Dataset.Property` enumeration.

 License
 -------